baiq-bq/translator/README.md

 # translator

-Utilities for translating text or JSON data using LangChain chat models.
+Utilities for translating plain text or the values of JSON objects using LangChain chat models.

 ## Usage

+First configure a LangChain chat client.
+The API key can be supplied directly or via the `OPENAI_API_KEY` or `GOOGLE_API_KEY` environment variables.

 ```ts
 import { configureLangChain, translateJSON, translateText } from "./mod.ts";